ajschumacher/hbr/hbr-physical_timeline.md

-# 90 Years with Harvard Business Review
+# 90 Years of Harvard Business Review

 I'm working on the Harvard Business Review data set (a [kaggle](http://www.kaggle.com/) [thing](https://www.kaggle.com/c/harvard-business-review-vision-statement-prospect/)).
 I want to make the timeline more physically intuitive and more closely linked to the pages of HBR.
 I'm using R with knitr (R markdown) and showing all my work, with some use of stopifnot() and commenting some things out.